-The learning mentor will continue to be available for children and parents to contact them via Microsoft Teams if they are struggling socially or emotionally.
+The learning mentor will continue to be available for children and parents to contact them via Microsoft Teams or via phone calls, if they are struggling socially or emotionally.
 They will also be able to signpost children and parents to external agencies and websites as appropriate.